 Moran Scholarship Fund

-Established by the generosity of the Colorado Trust, the Moran Scholarship is awarded to students across the three ColoradoSPH campuses.
+Established by the generosity of The Colorado Trust, the Moran Scholarship is awarded to students across the three ColoradoSPH campuses.
 The fund was named in honor of former Trust CEO John Moran Jr. The Moran scholarship is offered to students by each academic department following their acceptance into one of the school's programs.
 Awards are based on available funds and currently do not require a separate application.
 Eligibility is determined by the school's scholarship and awards committee in collaboration with department and program faculty.
 This scholarship is limited to Colorado residents.

 Orleans Graduate Research Fund

 Established by Professor Emerita Miriam Orleans, the Orleans Graduate Research Fund supports student research activities and associated costs including travel and conference stipends.
 Current students are eligible to apply during open calls for proposals - usually published twice per year.
-Download the application.

 Established by the generosity of ColoHealth, the "Health Care in America" Scholarship is awarded to the student who best outlines their idea of what the health care system should look like in America.
 Visit ColoHealth for more information about eligibility and submission requirements